sindresorhus/fullname-native/readme.md

 **This is a [native binding](http://nodejs.org/api/addons.html) and expects you to have the required [toolchain](https://github.com/nodejs/node-gyp#installation).** *(ignore the node-gyp install)*

-Tested to work on OS X, Linux and Windows.
+Tested to work on macOS, Linux and Windows.

 ## Usage